VirtualPlanetaryLaboratory/vplanet/examples/VenusInterior/README.rst

 This example uses the stagnant lid model of Venus to estimate its thermal and magnetic evolution.
 Without much data on its interior, this problem is underconstrained, but **VPLanet** does reproduce the available observations.
-These figures reproduce Figs. 5 and 6 from Driscoll & Bercovici (`2014 <https://ui.adsabs.harvard.edu/abs/2014PEPI..236...36D/abstract>`_).
+These figures reproduce Fig. 6 from Driscoll & Bercovici (`2014 <https://ui.adsabs.harvard.edu/abs/2014PEPI..236...36D/abstract>`_).

 To run this example
 -------------------